Communicating Through a Pandemic: A Chronicle of Experiences, Lessons Learned, and a Vision for the Future

 It has affected us individually and globally—but we have not all experienced this pandemic in exactly the same way.
-Some communities have been hit harder in terms of sickness and death rates from COVID.
+Some communities have been hit harder in terms of sickness and death rates from COVID‐19.
 Many have felt the economic pressures of the pandemic more acutely.
 Still others have struggled disproportionately with the mental health impacts.

 Context has mattered in this pandemic.

 There is one common thread that runs through all we have experienced though: the role that communication has played in managing this pandemic.
 Whether we are talking about communication about the virus and mitigation strategies, communication with friends and family, the urgent crisis that is mis- and dis-information, our complex and diffuse media environment, or new workplace communication strategies, communication has been front and center in this pandemic.

-The role of communication has been integral to the success and failure of our ability to respond, adapt, and begin to recover—as individuals, communities, and countries, all co-exiting in an interconnected global ecosystem.
-Issues such as preparedness, misinformation, literacy and comprehension of virus and vaccine science, health equity, and mental health have all gained increased awareness during this time.
+The role of communication has been integral to the success and failure of our ability to respond and adapt to and begin to recover from this pandemic—as individuals, communities, and countries, all co-exiting in an interconnected global ecosystem.
+As a result, issues such as preparedness, misinformation, literacy and comprehension of virus and vaccine science, health equity and mental health have all gained increased awareness during this time.